-The investment policy in order to achieve the Fund's objective will be to invest in some or all world markets, including the UK.
-The Fund's assets may include equities (directly or indirectly), bonds (directly or indirectly), units in collective investment schemes, deposits, gold, immovable property.
-Indirect investment in securities will be achieved by investing in either regulated or unregulated collective investment schemes ("CIS"), which includes exchange traded funds and investment trusts, or structured products (products which usually offer a fixed-term pre-defined return linked to the performance of a range of assets or indices) or a combination of each.

-The Fund may invest in CIS which are managed by the ACD, a Portfolio Manager or their associates.
-The Fund may also invest in CIS which have different investment strategies or restrictions than the Fund.
+Indirect investment in securities will be achieved by investing in either regulated or unregulated collective investment schemes (CIS), which includes exchange traded funds and investment trusts, or structured products (products which usually offer a fixed-term pre-defined return linked to the performance of a range of assets or indices) or a combination of both.
+The Fund may invest in CIS which are managed by the Manager, a Portfolio Manager or their associates.
+The Fund may also invest in CIS which have different investment strategies or restrictions than the Fund, including the ability to invest in derivatives for investment purposes and to gain exposure to assets which are not expressly listed above.
 Investment in CIS will usually be limited to those which invest primarily in the assets listed above and without exception, CIS will only be held in so far as the rules permit the Fund to gain exposure to the assets held by those CIS.
-The Company is actively managed and has no limit to which it is invested in each sector or asset type, nor is there any particular geographic focus.